2giosangmitom/2giosangmitom/README.md

 ## 🧠 What I'm exploring

-- Embedded development with C/C++
+- Full-stack development with Node.js, Vue/Nuxt, and REST APIs
 - Network protocols and Linux system programming
-- Full-stack development with Node.js, Vue/Nuxt, and REST APIs
+- New languages: Python, Rust, Java
-- New languages: Python, Rust
+- Embedded development with C/C++

 ## 📫 Connect with me